arangodb/arangodb/tests/README.md

 ### Testsuites
 Testsuites live in `js/client/modules/@arangodb/testsuites/`.
 This folder is spidered during the startup of `testing.js` and all files in it are loaded automatically.
-Please think twice, whether you need to create a new testsuite, or your test will fit into one of the existing ones.
-Suites need to be registered within Oskar.
+Please think twice whether you need to create a new testsuite or your test will fit into one of the existing ones.
+All test suites need to be registered within Oskar in order to be executed during CI tests.
 The Plugin structure works as follows:

 ```